jspecify/jspecify/docs/spec.md

 > version.
 If the tools detects, say, an out-of-bounds type argument in both
 > cases, the tool would produce an error.
 But, if the tool detects such a
 > problem with the all-worlds version but not with the some-world version, the
 > tool would produce a warning.
-(Such warnings mean *approximately* that "There
+Under this scheme, a warning means roughly that
-> is some way that the code could be annotated that would make this an error and
+> "There is some way that the code could be annotated that would produce an
-> some way that would make it *not* an error, even under strict tools.")
+> error here."

 The main body of each section of the spec describes the all-worlds rule.
 If the some-world rule differs, the differences are explained at the end.